Los Bastardos

 Los Bastardos (lit.
 The Bastards) is a Philippine television drama series broadcast by ABS-CBN.
 The series is based on the Filipino pocket book novel Cardinal Bastards by Vanessa, the series is the twentieth and final installment of Precious Hearts Romances Presents.
 Directed by Raymond B. Ocampo, Carlo Po Artilliaga, Mitch Valdes, Digo Ricio, Ludwig Peralta, Roderick P. Lindayag, Catherine O. Camarillo and Ethan Pugiotto, it stars Ronaldo Valdez, Jake Cuenca, Marco Gumabao, Albie Casiño, Joshua Colet, Joseph Marco (seasons 2-3), Diego Loyzaga (season 1), and Gloria Diaz.
-It aired on the network's Kapamilya Gold line up and worldwide on TFC from October 15, 2018 to September 27, 2019, replacing Precious Hearts Romances Presents: Araw Gabi and was replaced by Sandugo.
+It aired on the network's Kapamilya Gold line up and worldwide on TFC from October 15, 2018 to September 27, 2019.
 The series was inspired by Fyodor Dostoevsky's The Brothers Karamazov.